 As with any physical activity, there are safety measures that should be taken when running with your dog.
 These include, but are not limited to:

-Keep your dog on a leash at all times.
-Use a harness instead of a collar to avoid choking and injury to your dog's neck
+Choose a safe and appropriate route: Avoid busy roads and stick to well-lit paths and trails with good visibility | Keep your dog on a leash at all times.
+Use a harness instead of a collar to avoid choking and injury to your dog's neck | Watch out for potential hazards and be aware of any obstacles, such as rocks, broken glass, or uneven terrain |

-Check for any ticks or other pests after the run, especially if you run in wooded areas
+Check the temperature and weather conditions and avoid running in extremes | Always have proper identification on your dog in case they get lost during the run | Check for any ticks or other pests after the run, especially if you run in wooded areas |

 In addition to these safety tips, it's important to also consider your dog's individual needs and abilities.
 Some breeds may not be suitable for long-distance running.
 Always listen to your dog's cues and adjust accordingly.
 It's important to also be aware of your own health and physical abilities when doing physical activity.
 Make sure you are physically fit enough to handle the distance and pace you plan on covering, as well as any potential challenges that may arise during the run.
 See disclaimer above!